 Function

 The function of the TG is to produce a draft standard, recommended practice, guideline, supplement, or portion of a draft standard.
-These shall be within the scope of the IEEE LMSC, the charter of the WG and under an approved PAR as established by the 802 EC and approved by the IEEE Standards Board.
+These shall be within the scope of the IEEE LMSC, the charter of the WG and under an approved PAR as established by the IEEE 802 LMSC and approved by the IEEE Standards Board.
 During a session the Task Group is authorized to release a draft for a recirculation ballot as defined in 3.10.5.

 After the publication by the IEEE of the standard, recommended practice or guideline, the function of the TG is complete and its charter expires (see subclause 4.8).
 It is a function of the 802.15 WG to maintain published 802.15 standards (see 5.0 of [rules5]).